andreineamtu/cpg/cpg-language-svelte/__specs/svelte-frontend-specs.md

 *   **Component Structure:** Handling the multi-part nature of `.svelte` files (script, template, style) within the CPG framework.

 Contributing Svelte support would be a significant undertaking, requiring a deep understanding of both Svelte's compilation process and the CPG's architecture, similar to the effort shown in the TypeScript PR.

+**feat: Add Svelte Language Frontend**

+**Description:**

+This PR introduces experimental support for analyzing Svelte (`.svelte`) files within the Cloud Property Graph (CPG).
+The goal is to enable security analysis and code understanding for projects built with the Svelte framework, similar to the existing support for other languages like TypeScript/JavaScript.

+**Motivation:**

+Svelte is a popular and growing component framework.
+Adding CPG support allows developers and security researchers to leverage CPG's capabilities for Svelte codebases.

+**Implementation Approach:**

+Inspired by the existing `cpg-language-typescript` frontend (#462), this implementation includes:

+1.  **New Module:** A dedicated Gradle module `cpg-language-svelte` has been created to encapsulate the Svelte-specific logic.
+2.  **Parser Integration:** It utilizes the official `svelte/compiler` (specifically `svelte.parse`) invoked via a Node.js script (`parser.js` bundled with Webpack) to generate an Abstract Syntax Tree (AST) from `.svelte` files.
+This script is called from the Kotlin frontend.

+**Acknowledgements:**

+*   Thanks to the contributors of the `cpg-language-typescript` frontend, which served as a valuable reference.